Biomedical Informatics

-BIG is one of the programs in the Harvard Integrated Life Sciences, which facilitates collaboration and cross-disciplinary research.
+Biomedical Informatics is one of the programs in the Harvard Integrated Life Sciences that facilitates collaboration and cross-disciplinary research.
 Visit HILS for additional application instructions.

-This program trains you to be future leaders in the growing fields of bioinformatics and genomics.
-You will receive rigorous training in both computational methods and biological principles to conduct original research in the development of novel algorithms, models, and technologies to address fundamental biological questions.
+This program trains you to be future leaders in the growing fields of bioinformatics and genomics via the Bioinformatics and Integrative Genomics (BIG) PhD track or in AI in Medicine via the Artificial Intelligence in Medicine (AIM) PhD track.
+In BIG, you will receive rigorous training in computational methods and biological principles to conduct original research in developing novel algorithms, models, and technologies to address fundamental biological questions.
+The AIM track trains exceptional computational students to harness large-scale biomedical data and cutting-edge AI methods to create new technologies and clinically impactful research that transform medicine and health care worldwide.

-You will be in the heart of Boston’s Longwood Medical Area, which includes some of the country’s leading hospitals, as well as in the proximity of the booming biotech industry in Cambridge and Boston.
+You will be in the heart of Boston’s Longwood Medical Area, which includes some of the country’s leading hospitals, and in the proximity of the large biotech industry in Cambridge and Boston.

 Standardized Tests